caktus/talks/djangocon/2013/scaling/scaling.rst

 - Obtain estimates of per-web server capacity
 - Correctly size your database servers
 - Fix any configuration bottlenecks
+- Verify the need for larger architecture changes

 Presenter notes
 ---------------

 - There are lots of good reasons to load test, most of which fall along the same lines of why we do any testing
 - We want to discover problems and fix them before our users see them
-- In this case, we're really testing the infrastructure itself
-- Did we configure all the different services correctly?
-- Can my servers handle the load?
+- In this case, we're really testing the infrastructure itself, answering questions like: Did we configure all the different services correctly?
+Can my current system architecture handle the load?
 - Problems of scale are particulary easy to ignore, because you really don't see them during development unless you try really hard
 - Conversely, load testing lets you avoid premature optimization by backing up configuration choices with real data rather than abstract guesses